Nurx offers prescription cold sore and genital herpes treatment for as little as $0 with insurance or $15 per month without insurance.

-One of the key differences between cold and canker sores is that canker sores typically only develop inside the mouth, whereas cold sores can also show up around the lips.
+One of the key differences between cold and canker sores is that canker sores typically only develop inside the mouth, whereas cold sores usually appear on the outside of the mouth, often around the lips.

 The Causes of Cold vs. Canker Sores

-Cold sores are typically caused by herpes simplex virus type 1 and, less commonly, type 2.
-You can get the virus from kissing or engaging in oral sex with someone who has open sores.
+Cold sores are typically caused by herpes simplex virus type 1.
+Because the sores are contagious, you can get the virus from kissing or engaging in oral sex with someone who has open sores.
+You can even get a cold sore if someone touches their own open sore and then touches you, as the virus is passed through sink-to-skin contact.
 Once you’re infected with the virus, you carry it for life.
-The sores usually only pop up when the immune system is weak due to things like illness or stress.

 Both cold and canker sores resolve on their own within about a week or two.